 The School of Interdisciplinary Arts & Sciences honors the achievements and contributions of its alumni through the Hall of Alumni Excellence.
 Recipients join the IAS Circle of Recognition, a collective of alumni, students, faculty, and partners who have notable impact on our campus, region, and world.

-The Hall of Alumni Excellence recognizes alumni at varying stages of career who are established or emerging leaders in their fields, policy changing public servants, and devoted and inspiring mentors.
-They are extraordinary alumni who embody IAS’ mission, values, and goals and demonstrate equity and inclusion in their work and lives.
+The Hall of Alumni Excellence recognizes alumni at varying stages of career who are established or emerging leaders in their fields, policy changing public servants, and/or devoted and inspiring mentors.
+They are extraordinary alumni who embody IAS’s Mission, Values, and Goals and demonstrate equity and inclusion in their work and lives.

 Call for Nominations!